shrumo/cunta/tests/README.md

 # cunta tests

-Trying out to make some tests and CI with travis.
-The idea being that we have some different configs and see whether the right thing will happen.
+Each directory corresponds to one test.
+The tests can be run with scripts/test.sh.